-Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to the 1920s and contains millions of citations from journals & series, as well as book publishers.
-The indexed materials coverage is international, and includes titles and full-text links from J-STOR and Project Muse, Wiley-Blackwell and Taylor & Francis.
-This resource also contains hundreds of thousands of subject names and terms.
+Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to the 1920s and contains millions of citations from journals and series, as well as book publishers.
+Coverage is international and includes titles and full-text links from JSTOR, Project MUSE, Wiley-Blackwell and Taylor & Francis.

 A Detailed Bibliography of Journal Articles, Books and Dissertations from the Modern Language Association